radiomicsgroup/determine-samples/README.md

     Open a shell using the conda enviroment from /nfs/home/clbente.

+- shell_custom_template

+    Open a shell using a template.

 - shell_home_conda

     Open a shell using the conda enviroment from /nfs/home/clbente but using the determined docker image.

+- shell_home_conda_template

+    Open a shell using the conda enviroment from /nfs/home/clbente but using the determined docker image.
+    Using a template.

 - shell_rtools

     Open a rtools and open the url locally using a browser.